 Vitamin D is attracting more than its fair share of attention in both the scientific and public spotlight.
 Long known for its role in keeping bones healthy, there is a growing list of health benefits being linked to this so called ‘sunshine vitamin’.
 The list of disease candidates is long and includes diabetes, cardiovascular disease, multiple sclerosis, obesity, autoimmune diseases, cancer, respiratory diseases, and even some mental health conditions such as schizophrenia.
-The field of research is fast-moving so it is hard to determine where the truth may lie.
+The field of research is fast-moving, so it is hard to determine where the truth may lie.
+Associate Prof Tim Crowe sheds light on this topic.

 Unlike most other nutrients that we obtain from food, vitamin D is one where only a few foods contain it.
 Fortunately, we can make all we need from sun exposure, which makes up more than 80 percent of the vitamin D in our body.